JakeD520/Lucian/03_Episodes/S01E01/Scene 8.md

 **EXT.
 NEW YORK STREET – 2AM**

-Zadie flicks his lighter, shielding the flame from the wind.
+Zadie, still with his shades on,  flicks his lighter, shielding the flame from the wind.
 Offers it to Aella.
 She leans in, lips curled around the cigarette, eyes on him.
-They start walking, cigarettes glowing.
+They start walking, strolling,  cigarettes glowing.
 Neon buzz, puddles reflecting signs, a siren far off.

+A woman ducks into an alley, squats without shame.

 **ZADIE**
 This is what I love about this place.

-He gestures casually down the block.
+He gestures casually towards her.

-**ZADIE** (cont'd)
-You never know what you're gonna see.

-A woman ducks into an alley, squats without shame.

 **ZADIE** (grinning)
-Like that.
 Where else do you get that kind of authenticity?

 Aella smirks, exhales smoke.